 Renouncing your faith –

-Faith is nebulous, which is why people try to skirt around it; they want
+Faith is nebulous, which is why people try to skirt around it; they prefer to

-than anything in the natural realm.
+than anything in this natural realm.
 He requires faith from us, because it is

-indwelling Holy Spirit; therefore, to replace our faith is to evict the Holy
+indwelling Holy Spirit; therefore, to replace our faith is to replace the Holy

 (203i) Denying Christ